 - Prior to the announcement of the Lockdown we closed the office to the public to reduce contact - Upon introduction of the Lockdown, all BHA staff began to work from home as we did not fall under the criteria for essential workers - We have been calling all tenants over 65 years old or those who we are aware are vulnerable and ensuring they have support/assistance. - We have provided a telephone and email service to deal with advice on rent payments and arrears, estate management and neighbour issues, welfare rights and financial inclusion advice, tenant welfare issues and complaints.
-Tenants have also been to take part in virtual meetings with BHA staff, using Zoom or Microsoft Teams. - We have ensured that all telephone calls and emails are dealt with within a day. - We have provided provide regular updates on Twitter and BHA's website to advise residents on all the support services which are available.
-We issued a newsletter to all residents and this provided information and links to a variety of organisations.
+Tenants have also been to take part in virtual meetings with BHA staff, using Zoom or Microsoft Teams. - We have ensured that all telephone calls and emails are dealt with within a day. - We have provided provide regular updates on Twitter, Text Message and BHA's website to advise residents on all the support services which are available.
+We issued several newsletters to all residents and this provided information and links to a variety of organisations.
 Money Advice telephone appointments were also offered to assist tenants.

-We have advised the Scottish Housing Regulator of changes in service delivery, in accordance with SHR's advice on reporting such changes as Notifiable Events.
+• We have advised the Scottish Housing Regulator of changes in service delivery, in accordance with SHR's advice on reporting such changes as Notifiable Events.

-Throughout the Lockdown period, it has necessary to suspend work on void management and allocations, as well as repairs and other works, as described in the previous chapter.
+Throughout the Lockdown period, it has necessary to suspend work on void management and allocations, as well as repairs and other works but this work re-commenced when appropriate procedures were put in place.